daniel-beet/acme.sh.wiki-clone/dnsapi.md

 --ca-bundle COMODO_RSA_Certification_Authority.crt
 ```

 This script will create a new access token with a default lifetime of 30 minutes.
+Note that these tokens are by default IP-whitelisted and will not work if your IP is not whitelisted in the Transip control panel.

 If you find any bugs, please report here:
 https://github.com/mdbraber/acme.sh/issues